 Vasitis is an uncommon inflammatory disorder of the vas deferens and spermatic cord.
-It is classified as either the generally asymptomatic vasitis nodosa (seen after vasectomy) or acutely painful infectious vasitis 1.
-This article refers to the acute infective form as imaging is generally not undertaken in the chronic form, with very sparsely described radiologic findings.
+It is classified as either the generally asymptomatic vasitis nodosa (seen after vasectomy) or acutely painful infectious vasitis.
+This article refers to the acute infective form as imaging is usually not undertaken in the chronic form, with very sparsely described radiologic findings.

-Symptoms of acute vasitis are relatively non-specific, and may include a painful swelling in the groin, symptoms of a urinary tract infection, or a dull ache in the pelvis.
-The infection may be severe with systemic signs of sepsis.
-It may be misdiagnosed as other related acute urinary tract disorders such as epididymitis, orchitis, testicular torsion or prostatitis.
+Symptoms of acute vasitis are relatively non-specific and may include a painful swelling in the groin, symptoms of a urinary tract infection, or a dull ache in the pelvis.
+The infection may be severe with systemic signs of sepsis, and it may be misdiagnosed as other related acute urinary tract disorders such as epididymitis, orchitis, testicular torsion or prostatitis.
 It also mimics an acute inguinal hernia 2,3.

 The causative organism may be sexually transmitted infections such as Neisseria gonorrhoea and Chlamydia sp., or a uropathogen such as Escherichia coli.
 Tuberculous vasitis has been described.
 Infections of the vas deferens may be associated with epididymo-orchitis and prostatitis or may be primary.
 It may be associated with urogenital surgery such as vasectomy, prostatectomy and hernia repairs.

 Blood tests in vasitis usually show a leukocytosis.
 A urine culture may be negative.

 Swelling of the inguinal canal with increased echogenicity of the fat may be seen.
 The region may appear hyperaemic on colour Doppler imaging, and there may be fluid within the canal.
 However, it is difficult to distinguish between an incarcerated inguinal hernia and vasitis using ultrasound alone 2-4.